 The satellite mounds range around the central mound on all sides and average about twelve metres in diameter, though the largest monuments (sites 2 and 15) are twenty to twenty-five meters in diameter.
 Several were too destroyed to make out much of their shape or plan, so they are indicated by circles on the plan of Knowth, above.

 Several interesting things can be said about these satellites.
-The way they are clustered around the main mound is similar to the arrangement found at Carrowmore in Sligo, though there are far more monuments at Carrowmore.
-Also, many of the Knowth satellites are oriented towards the main mound - more than likely to the location of a pre-mound feature.
-The satellites are older than the main site, as two of them were altered to accomodate the kerb of the big mound.
+The satellite monuments at Knowth are clustered around the main mound in a similar pattern to the much earlier arrangement found at Carrowmore in County Sligo, though there are twice as many monuments at Carrowmore.
+Many of the Knowth satellites are oriented inwards towards the main monument—the location of an inner, earlier pre-mound passage-grave.
+The satellites are certainly older than the main site, as at least two of them were altered to accomodate the kerb of the huge mound.

-There are a wide range of chamber styles to be found in the satellite mounds.
-They range from simpler 'undifferenciated' chambers within eight of the sites, five with cruciform chambers, and the remainder were too disturbed in later times to reconstruct their likely appearance.
+There are two kinds of chamber styles to be found in the satellite mounds, reflecting the two large chambers in the main mound.
+They range from simpler undifferenciated chambers within eight of the sites, five with cruciform chambers, and the remainder were too disturbed in later times to reconstruct their likely appearance.

 Though it was assumed that all the monuments had cairns, the smaller monuments at Knowth may never have been covered with mounds.
 The earliest form of passage-graves in Ireland are tertres, free-standing burial chambers constructed on a round kerbed platform, like those at Carrowmore.
 Examples of tertres can also be found at Loughcrew and Carrowkeel.